 Screenshot from Amazon Seller Central Help Center

-Additionally, all new products undergo a Dangerous Goods Review on Amazon before they’re listed on the marketplace.
-All FBA sellers have to submit an ingredients list from the manufacturer that Amazon then reviews.
-If any of the ingredients sets off any of their red flags then the seller will need to submit additional documentation on the product to clear the review (more on that later).
+No FBA business is exempt from Amazon’s hazmat review, and the platform runs strict inspection.
+As a result, all FBA sellers have to submit an ingredients list from the manufacturer that Amazon then reviews.
+If any of the ingredients sets off any of Amazon’s red flags then the seller will need to submit additional documentation on the product to clear the review.